zero-peak/ZeroOmega/README.md

 ## Building the project

 ZeroOmega has migrated to use npm and grunt for building.
-Please note that npm 2.x is required for this project.
+Please note that node 20.x is required for this project.

 To build the project:

-    # Install node and npm first (make sure npm --version > 2.0), then:
+    # Install node and npm first (make sure node --version >= 20), then:

     # In the project folder:
     cd omega-build